 The other day I almost lost my shiznit multiple times.
-From the washer machine buzzing out an ungodly error code every three minutes to having an entire bag of trash bust open as I carried it down the steps, to say this particular day was a day from hell would be an understatement.
+From the washing machine buzzing an ungodly error code every 3 minutes to having an entire bag of trash bust open as I carried it down the steps, saying this particular day was a day from hell would be an understatement.

-Pull-on diapers: Back?
+Back?
 Front?
 Back?
 Front?
 Back?
 Front?
 How many times have you sat there rotating one of these mind melters before saying, “SCREW IT!
 I don’t care if you leak through!”
 I do this at least once daily.

-Onesie buttons: There’s usually only three of them, but when you have a wiggly, whining toddler making the task of snapping them like an infuriating round of Twister, three quickly turns into thirty-six.
-And just went you think you’ve got them beat, there’s that moment…that…Are you f&@#ing kidding me realization that you snapped them incorrectly.
+There’s usually only three of them, but when you have a wiggly, whining toddler making the task of snapping them like an infuriating round of Twister, 3 quickly turns into 36.
+And just went you think you’ve got them beat, there’s that moment.
+That Are you f&@#ing kidding me? realization that you snapped them incorrectly.
 Argh!

-Spill proof sippy cups: My ass.
-There is no such thing as a spill proof sippy cup.
+My ass.
+There is no such thing as a spill-proof sippy cup.
 Somehow, some way these supposed lifesavers will turn on you when you least expect it — like when you’re driving down the road and can’t actually “see” it happen or do anything about it.